coflery/wmic/README.md

 # wmic
-A UHF digital wireless micphone and in-ear monitor system
+A UHF digital wireless microphone and in-ear monitor system